-Examples of Reserves – General reserve, Reserve for Dividends Equalization, Reserve for Expansion, Reserve for Increased Cost of Replacement etc.
+Examples – General reserve, Reserve for Dividends Equalization, Reserve for Expansion, Reserve for Increased Cost of Replacement etc.

-There are mainly 2 different types Capital Reserves &, Revenue Reserves.
+There are mainly 2 different types Capital and Revenue Reserves.

-It is shown on the liability side of a balance sheet under the head “Reserves and Surplus” along with capital, if a company faces losses then no reserves are made.
+It is shown on the liability side of a balance sheet under the head “Reserves and Surplus” along with capital if a company faces losses then it is not created.

-Capital reserve is created out of capital profits & are usually not distributed as dividends to shareholders.
-It can not be created out of profits earned from core operations of a company.
+The capital reserve is created out of capital profits & are usually not distributed as dividends to shareholders.
+It cannot be created out of profits earned from core operations of a company.

-- Premium earned on issue of shares & debentures
+- Premium earned on the issue of shares & debentures.

-- Surplus on revaluation of assets and liabilities
+- The surplus on revaluation of assets and liabilities.

 Revenue reserves are created out of profits earned from operations of a company.
 It is reflected in profit and loss appropriation account.
-Revenue reserve can be used for the following:
+It can be used for the following: